In one of your interviews you said that you visit Ukraine three times a year and spend a few weeks there. What exactly do you do here?

 And speaking of the mistakes made by the command, can you name them?

 Iʼm not sure that these are mistakes.
-Let me tell you what I would have done differently.
-But first, I want to emphasize: the Ukrainian army and its commanders are doing a very good job.
+So listen, I would probably things I would do different.
+So first of all, this has to be framed by an assessment that the Ukrainian army is doing a very good job and their commanders are doing a good job.

 lryna Vlasiuk / «Бабель»